Knowledge of Language and Life in the UK

 • To pass the Life in the UK test; and

-• To have an English speaking and listening qualification at the B1 Common European Framework of Reference for Languages (CEFR).
+• To have an English speaking and listening qualification at the correct level.

 What is the Life in the UK Test?